Ralim/IronOS/Documentation/Flashing.md

 # Pinecil (Pine64)

 - The MCU used in the Pinecil supports usb-dfu.
 Reference [Pinecil Wiki](https://wiki.pine64.org/wiki/Pinecil).
-- Recommended [Pine64 Updater](https://github.com/pine64/pinecil-firmware-updater/releases).
-This GUI app is easy to use, works in several types of OS, i.e. Windows/Mac, and will automatically fetch the newest stable version of IronOS from Github.
+- Recommended: the [Pine64 Updater](https://github.com/pine64/pinecil-firmware-updater/releases), is an easy to use GUI app.
+It is fast, and works in several types of OS, i.e. Windows/Mac, and will automatically fetch the newest stable version of IronOS from Github.
+- If you have issues using the Pine64 Updater or your install fails, please look at some of the troubleshooting tips below.
+If that does not work, then join the Pine64  Pinecil channel.
+There are volunteer community helpers in Discord/Telegram/Matrix.
+Telegram and Matrix are bridged into Discord for people who can not use it.
-- One advantage to Pinecil is that you can not permanently damage it doing a firmware update (because DFU is in ROM); an update could render Pinecil temporarily inoperable if you flash an invalid firmware.
+- One advantage of Pinecil is that you can not permanently damage it doing a firmware update (because DFU is in ROM); an update could render Pinecil temporarily inoperable if you flash an invalid firmware.
 Never fear, simply re-flashing with a working firmware copy will fix everything.
 - If your OS is not currently supported by the [Updater](https://github.com/pine64/pinecil-firmware-updater/releases) or it does not meet your needs, the below manual method may be used.
 It requires connectting your Pinecil to a computer usinga a USB cable.
 Generally all usb controllers work, but some hubs have issues so it is preferred to avoid USB hubs for updates.

 ## Linux and Mac